Welcome

 Learning Outcomes

-After studying this article, you will be able to explain the record-keeping and reconciliation requirements for client accounts under the SRA Accounts Rules.
-You will understand the purpose and process of client account reconciliation, the role of the COFA or manager, and the importance of identifying and resolving discrepancies.
-You will also be able to apply the correct procedures for maintaining accurate records and ensuring compliance for SQE1 assessment.
+This article explains the record-keeping and reconciliation requirements for client accounts under the SRA Accounts Rules, the purpose and process of client account reconciliation, the role of the COFA or a manager, and the importance of identifying and resolving discrepancies.
+It details procedures for maintaining accurate records and ensuring compliance for SQE1 assessment, including Rule 8 systems and controls, the five‑weekly timetable for obtaining statements and completing reconciliations, the content of reconciliation statements (including adjustments for outstanding items), and the steps to correct and document any breaches, including circumstances requiring immediate replacement of client money and sign‑off by the COFA or a manager.

 SQE1 Syllabus

-For SQE1, you are required to understand the record-keeping and reconciliation requirements for client accounts in legal practice.
-Focus your revision on:
+For SQE1, you are required to understand the record-keeping and reconciliation requirements for client accounts in legal practice, with a focus on the following syllabus points:

 • the SRA Accounts Rules relating to client account reconciliation and record-keeping